The global pandemic of COVID19 has in some ways sent a global population into shock. A form of trauma response.

 So whilst our individual responses to corona are not quite as intense as ‘typical trauma experiences’, fear being around the corner, the impact of forced changes to our behaviours being palatable and easy for most, it will be calling us on some level to choose how we want to respond.
 We get to choose whether we utilise this experience as an opportunity for growth and evolution or whether we allow ourselves to feel victimised, banished, hard done to or dominated.

-- what are you learning about yourself (as a strength or development area) in this enforced period of lock down?
+- what are you learning about yourself (as a strength or development area) through the COVID19 experience?

 - what muscle (physical, mental or emotional) do you need to exercise to cultivate more resilience for this context and set of circumstances?